Hurler vs. crier

 Crier

-'Crier', while it still means 'to scream' or 'to shout', often carries a lighter tone and is used for various louder vocal expressions not necessarily tied to panic or fear.
+A2Crier, while it still means to scream or to shout, often carries a lighter tone and is used for various louder vocal expressions not necessarily tied to panic or fear.

 Les enfants jouent en criant dans la cour de récréation.